Nuno-Jesus/Make-A-Make/README.md

 	...
 endif
 </pre>
 Takes the name of a variable (not its value), although it can receive a variable that expands to the name of another variable.
-If VARIABLE-NAME has a non-empty value, the conditional evaluates to true.
+If VARIABLE-NAME has an empty value, the conditional evaluates to true.

 For example: